godotengine/godot-docs/classes/class_popupmenu.rst

 - :ref:`bool<class_bool>` **is_item_checkable** **(** :ref:`int<class_int>` idx **)** const

-Return whether the item at index "idx" is checkable in some way, i.e., whether has a checkbox or radio button.
-Note that checkable items just display a checkmark or radio button, but don't have any built-in checking behavior and must be checked/unchecked manually.
+Return whether the item at index "idx" has a checkbox.
+Note that checkable items just display a checkmark, but don't have any built-in checking behavior and must be checked/unchecked manually.

 .. _class_PopupMenu_is_item_checked:

 - :ref:`bool<class_bool>` **is_item_checked** **(** :ref:`int<class_int>` idx **)** const

-Return whether the item at index "idx" is checked.
+Return the checkstate status of the item at index "idx".

 .. _class_PopupMenu_is_item_disabled:

 - :ref:`bool<class_bool>` **is_item_disabled** **(** :ref:`int<class_int>` idx **)** const

 Return whether the item at index "idx" is disabled.
 When it is disabled it can't be selected, or its action invoked.

-.. _class_PopupMenu_is_item_radio_checkable:

-- :ref:`bool<class_bool>` **is_item_radio_checkable** **(** :ref:`int<class_int>` idx **)** const

-Return whether the item at index "idx" has radio-button-style checkability.
-Remember this is just cosmetic and you have to add the logic for checking/unchecking items in radio groups.

 .. _class_PopupMenu_is_item_separator: